alvin0/git-mew-vscode-extension/.roo/memory-bank/activeContext.md

 - Update documentation when changing behavior

 ## Memory Bank Status
-- ✅ `projectbrief.md` - Created
+- ✅ `projectbrief.md` - Updated to v0.0.4
-- ✅ `productContext.md` - Created
+- ✅ `productContext.md` - Updated with MR description feature
-- ✅ `systemPatterns.md` - Created
+- ✅ `systemPatterns.md` - Updated with new patterns
-- ✅ `techContext.md` - Created
+- ✅ `techContext.md` - Updated with new dependencies
-- ✅ `activeContext.md` - Created (this file)
+- ✅ `activeContext.md` - Updated (this file)
-- ✅ `progress.md` - Created
+- ✅ `progress.md` - Updated with v0.0.4 completion
-- ✅ README.md - Updated with correct model versions
+- ✅ README.md - Updated with all features
+- ✅ CHANGELOG.md - Updated with v0.0.4 details